CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Future Work

-Longitudinal case studies would further evaluate CSTS behavior under real-world telemetry incompleteness, infrastructure evolution, and operational constraints.
-Such studies are necessary to establish the magnitude of representational stabilization in production environments.
+Longitudinal case studies are especially important.
+They would make it possible to evaluate CSTS under real operational constraints including missing data, rolling infrastructure changes, cloud elasticity, producer churn, and mixed telemetry quality.
+Such studies are necessary to establish the magnitude of representational stabilization in production settings rather than only in controlled benchmarks.